mikegagnon/sokoban/README.md

 // the given direction.
 For example, if (row, col) == (0, 0), and
 // direction == right, then (newRow, newCol) == (0, 1).
 //
+// If there is no player or slider at (row, col) --- say, because (row, col)
+// is empty or occupied by a block --- then of course no movement attempt is
+// made.
+//
 // The push attempt may or may not succeed.
 If the push attempt succeeds
 // then the piece at (row, col) is moved into (newRow, newCol).
 //